 This month it launches its primary school – InterHigh Juniors, which will offer the same quality, flexible, accessible and positive education online as its secondary school, for Year 5 and Year 6 pupils.

-Founded in 2005, InterHigh was founded by former secondary school Paul Daniell and his wife Jacqueline with just 23 pupils on its books.
+Established in 2005, InterHigh was founded by former secondary school teacher Paul Daniell and his wife Jacqueline with just 23 pupils on its books.
 Today, it teaches over 1,000 students worldwide from Year 7 through to AS and A Levels.

-Paul who is InterHigh’s head teacher identified the need for an alternative to the ‘one size fits all’ physical secondary school approach to education.
-Following extensive research, Paul helped to develop a revolutionary online teaching model, aimed at providing a more flexible, personal education and InterHigh was born.
+Paul, who is InterHigh’s head teacher, identified the need for an alternative to the ‘one size fits all’ physical secondary school approach to education.
+Following extensive research, Paul helped to develop a revolutionary online teaching model aimed at providing a more flexible, personal education and InterHigh was born.

 InterHigh works just like a normal school but is online.
 Pupils can log in to live interactive lessons wherever there is an internet connection.
 It means there is less disruption and behavioural issues in class, so staff can concentrate on teaching for the entire period and pupils can learn at their own pace.
 All lessons are also recorded and accessible online 24/7, so pupils and parents can go over content at any time.